aaronvstory/image-manipulator/sample-images/README.md

 # 📁 Sample Images Directory

-This directory is provided as a default location for testing the Image Rotator application.
+This directory is provided as a default location for testing the Image Manipulator application.

 ## 📝 Purpose